bcmpinc/StardewHack/HarvestWithScythe/README.md

 #### 5.1
 * Fix issue with swinging scythe when trying to pickup eggs.
 * Fix issue with fertilizer not being usable when using the GOLD setting.
-* Fix compatiblity issue with [MoreRings](https://www.nexusmods.com/stardewvalley/mods/2054) mod.
+* Fix compatibility issue with [MoreRings](https://www.nexusmods.com/stardewvalley/mods/2054) mod.

 #### 4.0:
 * Added integration for [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098).